RobTillaart/DS3232/README.md

 #### Tests

-All examples are tested with Arduino UNO with 100KHz I2C.
+All 0.4.0 examples are tested with Arduino UNO with 100KHz I2C.

 #### Compatibles

 The DS3231 RTC is compatible for the date and time keeping part.
-The only difference found is that the DS3231 does not have the 236 bytes of **battery backupped** SRAM the DS3232 has.
+The only difference found is that the DS3231 does not have the 236 bytes of **battery back-upped** SRAM the DS3232 has.

 #### Related